jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f344fc1520b6719f2e35605
+id: 5f33310c1851c6c4da013250
-title: Part 9
+title: Part 8
 challengeType: 0
 ---

 # --description--

-There will be two sections on the menu, one for coffees and one for desserts.
-Add a `section` element within the `main` element so you have a place to put all the coffees available.
+It's time to add some menu content.
+Add a `main` element below the existing `header` element.
+It will eventually contain pricing information about coffees and desserts offered by the cafe.

 # --hints--